Sign Up Free

 Mining and staking concentration

 Bitcoin's mining landscape illustrates this clearly.
-As of mid-2025, Foundry USA controlled roughly 30% of Bitcoin's total hash rate, with AntPool at approximately 18%.
+As of early 2026, Foundry USA controlled roughly 30 to 37% of Bitcoin's total hash rate, with AntPool at approximately 14 to 18%.
 Together, those two pools accounted for over half of all Bitcoin block production.
-The top five pools controlled around 80% of hash rate.
-Hashrate Index and multiple blockchain data providers have documented this concentration trend accelerating since 2022.
+In March 2026, a rare two-block chain reorganization between Foundry and AntPool demonstrated the practical consequences of this concentration, with Foundry producing seven consecutive blocks and orphaning valid blocks mined by competitors.

 None of this means these networks are broken.
 Mining pools are not monolithic entities (individual miners can switch pools), and staking concentration has actually improved in Ethereum's case.
 But the trend is worth understanding: economic gravity pulls toward concentration.
 Larger pools offer more predictable payouts.
 Larger staking services offer better liquidity.
 The same economies of scale that centralize traditional industries operate in crypto too.